finiam/rails-starter/README.md

 - Feature/Integration tests interacting with the Webpacker bundle using Capybara and Chromedriver
 - Clearance backdoor to bypass authentication during feature tests

+Run the script `bin/local-ci` to run all tests, linters.
+It's a copy of what you should do on your CI system.

 # Developing

 Run `bin/setup` to get everything up and running.
 Then `bin/server` to start hammering away at it.